Explore Scotland's scenic landscapes

 Its gory past now masked, the wooded gorge around the River Garry is a haven of tranquillity – the ideal place for a stroll.
 Admire the views from the footbridge and stand at Soldier’s Leap – the spot where a Redcoat famously leapt 18 feet across the raging river to flee his Jacobite pursuers.

-Nip back to Pitlochry and enjoy the boutique shops and cafes – the Old Mill Inn just off the main street is a great spot for lunch – before hopping back on the train.
+Nip back to Pitlochry and enjoy the boutique shops and cafes.
+For fantastic coffee and cake, Hettie's Tea Room is the perfect spot to rest your legs, or the Old Mill Inn just off the main street is a great spot for lunch.
+Refuel before hopping back on the train to carry on northward.

 Adventures in Aviemore